tomaskunak/Jenkins-java/README.md

 # spring-jenkins
 #Demo of java project
-#maven integration with Java project
+#maven integration with Java project.